Disbursement of Financial Aid

 - Must be enrolled at least half time (6 undergraduate or 5 graduate credits) in a degree or certificate program.
 Must meet terms of academic progress as stated in the University catalog.

-- Complete an exit interview upon withdrawal or graduation if the student has a federal education loan.
+- Complete exit counseling upon withdrawal or graduation if the student has a federal education loan.

 - Repay any student loans.
 When the student signs a promissory note, the student agrees to repay any loans.

 - Understand that the Financial Aid Office has the right to review, revise and/or cancel a financial aid award because of change in financial, housing or enrollment status; lack of academic progress; or if the offer was awarded based upon erroneous information submitted on the FAFSA or SHU application.